 Appendices (if it is required)

-Tables: Tables should be numbered in the order of appearance in the text, and given a title at the top.
-Units should also be included in the column headings.
+Tables: Tables should be numbered in the order of appearance in the text, and given a caption at the top.
+Units should be included in the column headings.

-Figures: All photographs, diagrams and graphs should be referred to as "Figure" and numbered consecutively, as they are referred to in the text.
+Figures: All photographs, diagrams and graphs should be referred as "Figure" and numbered consecutively, as they are referred to in the text.
 Each figure should have a clear explanatory caption, with its approximate location noted in the margin.
 Figures must be suitable for reproduction without being altered or redrawn, and marginal notes such as coordinates should be included.
-Original drawings should be provided in good quality that may be in color.
+Original drawings should be provided in good quality

 The formulae should be numbered sequentially in parentheses as far as possible; they should be written in a linear form, with spacing clearly indicated.
-A clear distinction should be made between the letter O and the zero symbol, the letters l, I and the number one, κ and k, μ and u, η and n, etc.
+A clear distinction should be made between similar letters, such as O and the zero symbol, the letters l, I and the number one, κ and k, μ and u, η and n, etc.

 Units: The metric system should be used for units.
 Abbreviations of units are used only when preceded by a number.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
-Any references cited in the abstract must be given in full.
+Any references cited in the abstract must be given in complete format.

 Citation in text